 Unfortunately, this type of crime can often be challenging to discover.
 People who steal a person’s social security number can use their identity for long periods without being found out.
 However, there are ways that you can check whether your social security number has been compromised.

-The best way to find out if someone has stolen your social security number is by keeping a close eye on your credit report.
+The best way to find out if someone is using your identity or has stolen your social security number is by keeping a close eye on your credit report.
 Your credit report can make you aware of any unusual activity.
 For example, if you notice any accounts that do not belong to you, this could indicate that you are a victim of identity theft using your social security number.

 What Can Someone Do With My Social Security Number?